 Talk with Carola Bauckholt and Christina Kubisch about their new compositions for Nieuw Ensemble, commissioned by Muziekgebouw and AMMODO.
 Kubisch wrote two new works: Seven Magnetic Places and Wien Landstraße; Bauckholt composed Point of Presence.

 The introduction is followed by a public rehearsal.
-Entrance to both events is free, but please reserve tickets via this link.
-The compositions will be premièred two days laterm on Thursday 9 February at 20.15 hrs., info and tickets here.
+Entrance to both events is free, but please reserve tickets.
+The compositions will be premièred two days laterm on Thursday 9 February at 20.15 hrs.

 8 February: some 250 people attended the talk and rehearsal, both were a huge success.